geografif/geografif.github.io/_posts/2022-04-28-lundskommun.md

 <figcaption>Sources of error that introduce misclassification in land cover mapping</figcaption>
 </p>

+### About
+This project was a group work with Ibrahim Raufu, Md Saiful Islam, and Magdalena Gunkova.

 [^1]: Richards, J. A. (2022).
 [Remote sensing digital image analysis](https://link.springer.com/book/10.1007/978-3-030-82327-6).
 Berlin: springer

 [^2]: Belgiu, M., & Drăguţ, L. (2016).
 [Random forest in remote sensing: A review of applications and future directions](https://doi.org/10.1016/j.isprsjprs.2016.01.011).
 ISPRS journal of photogrammetry and remote sensing, 114, 24-31.